jtouzy/PackageBuddy/README.md

 ### 🔧 Show dependency tree

-Display the dependency tree of your project's module or a custom module.
+Displays the dependency tree of your project's module or a custom module.
 ```bash
 pkgbuddy show-dependency-tree -p <project_path> -m <optional:module_name>
 ```